-As you can tell, good audio quality is critical in producing a high quality transcript.
+As you can tell, good audio quality is critical for transcription quality.
 One way to improve audio quality is by utilizing the right equipment.
 The right microphone, setup, and software can take your video from amateur to pro and ensure a correct and useful transcript.

-Studio setup: In addition to the microphone, the studio or recording space and setup is essential to producing a quality output.
+Studio setup: In addition to the microphone, the studio or recording space and setup is essential for transcription quality.
 If you have access to a large room with high ceilings, soundproof walls, and concrete floors, this is the ideal environment to record in.
 However, if you do not have access to this type of space you are not alone, and there are plenty of ways to improvise and do-it-yourself.

 Simply find a quiet space that is not too echo-y.
 To make the space more optimal for recording, you can hang blankets or place a sound booth around your microphone to reduce the sound entering the room or bouncing off the walls.

 Software: No matter how good your microphone and setup, you will likely want to make edits before finalizing your recording.
 While there are several paid softwares, there are also free software programs to utilize including Avid’s Pro Tools First or Audacity and Garage Band if you are using a Mac.
 These programs can be downloaded right from your computer and can be used to tweak your audio.